I still, at the age of thirty-two, don’t really know how to curl my hair.

 The day my face was partially paralyzed, though, I began to really understand the beauty race to keep up as an attempt to cover up our imperfections.

-As I grew self-conscious of selfies that made one eye look like it had eaten the other or that I had never learned how to rock a full smile, I got it.
+As I grew self-conscious of selfies that made one eye look like it had eaten the other or I had never learned how to rock a full smile, I got it.

 “No one wants to see this,” became my first thought when sharing pictures.

 We are all known, first and foremost, by our faces.
-As I acclimated to my new look, I struggled with the implications that a snap-judgment of my lopsided face would entail.
+As I acclimated to my new look, I struggled with the implications a snap-judgment of my lopsided face would entail.